BIDS/repro-case-studies/README.md

 - Add an image file (preferably PDF) containing your workflow diagram.

-- Please do not modify any files outside of your named directory.
+- Please do not modify any files other than your case study.

 - Once you are ready to submit your case study, file a [pull request](https://help.github.com/articles/using-pull-requests/) on GitHub.
-Submit the pull request to our ``submissions`` branch.

-Pull requests are to be submitted by **May 8th**.

 ## Previewing your Case Study